 - Create and continue programs that recognize high quality work by all our staff and faculty

 - Support each other to do our individual and collective best work

 - Create mechanisms so staff can let the college know when things seem not to be in alignment with our core commitments.
 This feedback is invaluable.

 - Create a leadership fellowship in the School so that faculty can prepare for leadership roles, have experience leading, and understand the bigger picture issues in the college and university

 - Leverage expertise within the college and beyond to deliver programs, workshops and other development opportunities for all our stakeholders

-- Number of staff positions in the college that have well-developed career ladders.
+- Number of staff positions in the School that have well-developed career ladders.

 - Reports by staff that they understand what is expected of them to move to the next level of professional growth.